Prometheus-X-association/t-ai-carisma/README.md

 ### Testing CARiSMA
 #### Run tests

 By default, the SSH daemon listens on port 2222 of the docker host.
-Connect to CARiSMA with:
+Connect to CARiSMA from your local host with:

 ```bash
 ssh -X -p 2222 root@<docker-host>
 ```

 #### Expected results
-CARiSMA's GUI should appear on your display.
+CARiSMA's GUI should appear on your local host's display.
 The performance depends on the connection between the docker host and local host.
 You can create UML models, analyze them with CARiSMA checks and save the report into the 'carisma-reports' directory (imported as CARiSMA project 'carisma-reports').

 ### Testing nginx
 #### Run tests
 You can check with curl, whether the example reports are available.
-By default the nginx server listens on port 8080 of the docker host:
+By default the nginx server listens on port 8080 of the docker host.
+On your local host issue:
 ```bash
 curl http://<docker-host>:8080/reports/a63868ef-634d-4f66-8f34-068e9fd17a0e.xml
 ```

-If you stored your own CARiSMA report into the 'carisma-reports' project of your workspace, that report should also be available.
+If you stored your own CARiSMA report into the 'carisma-reports' project of the workspace, that report should also be available.

 #### Expected results
 You should see an XML snippet in your terminal.
 The last line should be `</AnalysisResult>`